Sir John Adamson High School: 1920s and 1930s

-The House system - still in use at the school - was introduced in 1922.
-The four houses with their distinctive colours - Selborne (Red), Buxton (Green), Gladstone (Yellow) and Connaught (Blue), were named after a High Commissioner for South Africa, and the first three Governor-Generals of the Union of South Africa.
+The House system – still in use at the school – was introduced in 1922.
+The four houses with their distinctive colours – Selborne (red), Buxton (green), Gladstone (yellow) and Connaught (blue) – were named after a high commissioner for South Africa, and the first three governors-general of the Union of South Africa.
 In order to meet the costs of the multiplicity of activities, a composite fee of 1s. per child per term was introduced.
 In 1928, the name of the school was changed to the Turffontein Intermediate Government School.

 By 1931, the school budget was two hundred and twenty pounds and everybody paid a "modest subscription of six shillings per year".
 The largest expense noted by Butler in his report was 68 pounds, two shillings and three pence, spent on library books, extending the junior library and purchasing school prizes.
-One year later, it became a primary school and was renamed the Sir John Adamson School in honour of a former Director of Education for the Transvaal.
+One year later, it became a primary school and was renamed the Sir John Adamson School in honour of a former director of education for the Transvaal.

 In 1935, after many years of planning and negotiating with the Education Department, a new library and restroom were opened at the school.
 The library was officially open on 19 October 1935 at a special assembly.
 Mr E J Butler handed the buildings over to Mr S P Bekker, the Administrator of the Transvaal and Mr G A C Kuschke, the Director of Transvaal Education, declared the building open.

 Another change of name took place in 1937, and the school became better known as the Sir John Adamson Junior High School.
 Pupils who were enrolled in Standards II, III and IV at the time had to leave to attend other schools in 1938.
 In the case of the Standard IV group, this was particularly inconvenient as they returned to the school in their Standard VI year.
 In addition, the reorganisation meant that certain staff members - some of whom had had a lengthy association with the school - had to depart.
 In 1940, Ernest "Johnny" Butler, retired from the Transvaal Education Department.
 He had spent 22 years as school principal.